Prem-ium/Auto-StockTrader/README.md

 Thank you for backing my work.
 Each one of you plays a crucial role, and I am truly grateful for your contributions.
 If you find this project interesting, please consider leaving a :star2:, <a href="https://github.com/sponsors/Prem-ium">donating, </a> or <a href="https://github.com/Prem-ium/Auto-StockTrader/graphs/contributors" target="_blank">contributing</a> if you found this project to be helpful!

+### Speed Considerations:
+- Depending on your computer's speed, you may need to slow down test execution on faster machines (This can be done by assigning the `SET_SPEED` env, for Gold Sponsors.
+Otherwise, free-users may adjust the value manually using the slider in Selenium IDE).
+- Selecting 'Reference' instead of 'Log' in Selenium IDE can slightly speed up execution.
+- Enabling 'Best performance' battery mode on Laptop Battery settings can slightly speed up execution.

 ### ⚠️ DISCLAIMER ⚠️
 I am not a financial advisor, nor am I affiliated with any brokerage mentioned in this repository.